-The Fibre-Link sub-system relays the light from the FE to the spectrograph and forms the spectrograph pseudo-slit at the entrance of the vacuum vessel.
+The Fibre-Link sub-system relays the light from the FE to the spectrograph.
 The 1-UT mode uses 2 octagonal fibres, one for the object and one for either the sky or simultaneous wavelength reference.

-In the 1-UT high-resolution mode (named singleHR), the fibres have a core of 140 μ m, which is equivalent to 1 arcsec on the sky.
+In the 1-UT high-resolution mode (named singleHR), the fibres have a core of 140 μ m, that subtends 1 arcsec on the sky.
 In the ultra-high resolution (singleUHR) mode, the fibres' core is 70 μ m wide, equivalent to 0.5 arcsec on the sky.
-The two fibre pairs are located in separate bundles and heads that are brought at the focal plane of the specific FE of the corresponding UT.
+The two fibre pairs are in separate bundles that are brought to the focal plane of the specific FE of the corresponding UT.

-In the 4-UT mode (multiMR), four object fibres and four sky/reference fibres (one fibre head for a pair of each) converge together from the four UTs.
+In the 4-UT mode (multiMR), four object fibres and four sky/reference fibres converge from the four UTs.
 The four object fibres, all with a core of 140 μ m, are bundled together to feed a single square 280 μ m object fibre; the same procedure is used for the four sky/reference fibres that feed a single square 280 μ m sky/reference fibre.
-Thus, in the 4-UT mode, the spectrograph 'sees' a pseudo slit of four fibre images twice as wide as in the case of the 1-UT fibres.
+Thus, in the 4-UT mode, the spectrograph 'sees' a fibre image twice as wide as in the case of the 1-UT fibres.

 An essential task performed by the Fibre-Link sub-system is light scrambling.
 The use of a double-scrambling optical system ensures both scrambling of the near field and far field of the light beam.
-A high scrambling gain is crucial to obtain high radial-velocity (RV) precision and is best achieved using octagonal fibres (Chazelas et al, 2012, SPIE, V. 8450, p9).
+Modern fibers can have a polygonal cross-section to break the radial symmetry and attain an improved scrambling.
+A high scrambling gain is crucial for high radial-velocity (RV) precision and is best achieved using octagonal fibres (Chazelas et al, 2012, SPIE, V. 8450, p9).